kyma-project/cli/docs/gen-docs/kyma_alpha_add_module.md

 title: kyma alpha add module
 ---

-Enables a module in the cluster or in the given Kyma resource.
+Activates a module in the cluster or in the given Kyma resource.

 ## Synopsis

-Use this command to enable Kyma modules available in the cluster.
+Use this command to activate Kyma modules available in the cluster.

 ### Detailed description